Khor Kok Soon: Trial

 SI Sta Maria, the second prosecution witness, stated he was off-duty and driving along Shenton Way to the hospital when he encountered Khor fleeing the pursuit of Corporal Quek and Sergeant Lim.
-SI Sta Maria testified that Khor fired his gun twice, and he was pointing his gun towards Sergeant Lim during both times.
-SI Sta Maria also said that Corporal Quek returned fire once after Sergeant Lim made two missed shots at Khor, and by the time SI Sta Maria grabbed his service revolver, the lorry was speeding off and he had to give chase after the lorry, and in the course, he picked up Corporal Quek to go after Ong's lorry together.
+SI Sta Maria testified that Khor fired his gun twice, and he was pointing his gun towards Sergeant Lim both times.
+SI Sta Maria also said that Corporal Quek returned fire once after Sergeant Lim made two missed shots at Khor, and by the time SI Sta Maria grabbed his service revolver, the lorry was speeding off and he had to give chase after the lorry.
+In the course, he picked up Corporal Quek to go after Ong's lorry together.

 When Khor went to the stand to give his defence, Khor admitted he indeed fired his gun but denied that he aimed the gun at Sergeant Lim.
-Instead, he claimed that he fired his gun while aiming upwards on the air at all times.
+Instead, he claimed that he fired his gun while aiming upwards into the air at all times.
 Khor testified that in contrast to the police's claims, it was not the physically slim Sergeant Lim but a chubby-faced, big-sized policeman, identified as Corporal Quek, who grabbed him from behind, and he fired the first shot in the air to warn the officers from getting near him, and he subsequently fired more shots in the air while getting on the lorry.
 On the stand, Khor additionally stated he did not kill the lorry driver, given that he was sitting on the left side and the bullet that killed Ong came from the right.
-He said that he got shot on the shoulder during the escape, and at the same time, he witnessed the lorry driver's limp body collapsing on the steering wheel, and he therefore took over the wheel to drive all the way to the small alley, where he abandoned the lorry and Ong's corpse, and he therefore went into hiding, marking the start of his 19-year life as a fugitive wanted for murder.
+He said that he got shot on the shoulder during the escape, and at the same time, he witnessed the lorry driver's limp body collapsing on the steering wheel, and he, therefore, took over the wheel to drive all the way to the small alley, where he abandoned the lorry and Ong's corpse He then went into hiding, marking the start of his 19-year life as a fugitive wanted for murder.